bryceweiner/petrodollar/doc/build-osx-qt.md

         easy_install argparse

-### Modify amkoin-qt.pro
+### Modify petrodollar-qt.pro

-Modify amkoin-qt.pro since it has options set to build for a Windows environment.
+Modify petrodollar-qt.pro since it has options set to build for a Windows environment.

 Comment out the follow lines by adding a # in front of them.